 Video content continues to grow increasingly popular, and product reviews are among the most popular of them.
 As a Shopify store, there’s probably a high chance that people are searching for reviews of your products.

 Consider uploading review and comparison videos to YouTube as a method of directing traffic back to your site.
 Good video content is short and straight to the point, so don’t spend too much time on introductions or irrelevant topics.
+Make sure to use a reliable video editor to polish your content and keep it engaging for your audience.

 Link building